- Wind Speed Prediction Tool

 Through Feed-in-Tariffs, you get paid for the electricity you generate even if you use it.
 What you don't use, you can export to the local grid - and get paid for that too.

 Wind electricity is green, renewable energy and doesn't release any harmful carbon dioxide or other pollutants.

 If your home isn't connected to the national grid you can store excess electricity in batteries and use it when there is no wind.

 The cost of a system will depend on the size and the mounting method: building-mounted turbines cost less to install than pole-mounted ones.
-For equipment and installation, with VAT at 5%:
+The average size is 6kW, which can cost between £21,000 and £30,000 for equipment and installation, with VAT at 5%: